SoranaAurelia/qc-contest-vqe/README.md

-# [Work in progress] Quantum chemistry applications: from classical to quantum
+# [Work in progress] The Ground State Energy: from Hartree-Fock to the Variational Quantum Eigensolver
 ## ICCAD - What I learned during qccontest

 This folder contains useful information I found during the qccontest regarding building and optimizing a vqe algorithm for the ICCAD QCContest (https://qccontest.github.io/QC-Contest/index.html).
 The problem was finding the ground state energy for the OH radical.
 Moreover, it contains additional information and implementation for the hartree fock algorithm.